kennovation1/mercury/working2018/switchInputs/README.md

 MacIPAC UI instead.

 # Status
-- TODO **Ground is not cabled yet.
-Need to use aligator clip** when the key state is UP (and then sends both the DOWN and UP events).
-- All switches that are wired work
+- All switches main panel switches work
-- Still need to wire:
-  - All momentary switches
-  - VOX PWR
-  - UHF DF
-  - STBY BTRY
-  - All left side brown and tan panel toggles
-  - Fuel control values and pull pins
+- Not wired: All left panel panel toggles, fuel control values and pull pins

 # Setup
 - Connect to Pi with USB-to-micro-USB cable